ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/howitworks.md

 FIM works by taking a hash of each file or utilizing audit processes such as 'AuditD' in Linux and the 'Microsoft Windows audit system', any changes to these files are alerted with the time, date, process and user who made the changes.

-File Integrity Monitoring alerts and accessible through MyUKFast, under the 'Alerts' sections on your Threat Monitoring dashboard.
-Shown below is an example FIM alert in MyUKFast, here we can what file has changed, when, what process changed the file and exactly what has changed.
+File Integrity Monitoring alerts are accessible through MyUKFast, under the 'Alerts' sections on your Threat Monitoring dashboard.
+Shown below is an example FIM alert in MyUKFast, here we can see what file has changed, when, what process changed the file and exactly what has changed.

 <div style="text-align: center;;">